 - Use cryptographic random key generation and store the keys as byte arrays

 - Use cryptographic randomness where needed but ensure it is not seeded predictably or with low entropy

 An injection attack refers to untrusted data by an application that forces it to execute commands.
 Such data or malicious code is inserted by an attacker and can compromise data or the whole application.
-The most common injection attacks are SQL injections and cross-site scripting (XSS) attacks, but code injections, command injections, CCS injections, and others.
+The most common injection attacks are SQL injections, cross-site scripting (XSS), code injections, command injections, CCS injections, and others.